Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 3.

 P: But seeing, hearing, thinking, and so on, have parts of the body to which they correspond.
 Why couldn't we say that consciousness shares the brain with thinking?

 S: The brain is the scientifically localized place of memory, and thinking is impossible without a memory of our earlier experiences.
 But what experiences is our consciousness.
 Similarly it is consciousness that sees and hears, not the ears and the eyes or the brain.
 And consciousness also rules thinking.
 Science knows a lot about thinking, but nothing about consciousness, and it tries to investigate consciousness as something, a quantity, in itself.

-This search for consciousness is futile, in my view - as futile as science's search for the origin of life.
-My solution is to suggest that the corresponding quantity of consciousness is our non-created object as a part of the Being, and, in the case of the consciousness behind the whole of creation, God's invisible object - including the parts, our objects - as the whole of the Being.
-This gives us, and also our children, a rational understanding of theology's authoritarian statements about God's almighty, constant presence, and also an understanding of God's purpose with his otherwise mystical, autonomous creation.
+My solution is to suggest that the quantity that consciousness corresponds to is our non-created object as a part of the Being.
+And, in the case of the consciousness behind the whole of creation, that corresponds to God's invisible object - including the parts, our objects - as the whole of the Being.
+This gives us, and also our children, a rational understanding of what theology is suggesting with its authoritarian statements about God's almighty, constant presence.
+It also gives us an understanding of God's purpose with his otherwise mystical, autonomous creation.

 P: What other differences does your view of consciousness - this idea of it as a quality of our object in the Being and of the object that God is - make?